 For accounting career information, training opportunities and news about upcoming conferences and events, join professional associations.
 There are a range of industry associations to explore, including the American Institute of CPAs (AICPA), the Accounting and Financial Women’s Alliance (AFWA) and the Association of Latino Professionals for America (ALPFA).

 The accounting field is one of the fastest-growing industries, according to the U.S. Bureau of Labor Statistics.
-Learn about the top issues, including financial reporting technology and the in-demand skills it requires, accounting practices in the global market and succession planning.
+Learn about the top issues, including financial reporting technology and the skills it requires, accounting practices in the global market and succession planning.
 It’s never too early to think about how to rise through the ranks, so research ways to build leadership skills as well.

 Questionable direction: Be conservative in your work so you’re not given too many responsibilities.”

 7. Benchmark your salary

 It’s important to find out where your salary, or the salary you have yet to negotiate, falls in comparison to national averages.
 Consult the Robert Half Salary Guide for average starting pay ranges for more than 400 positions.
 The guide also includes an overview of the hiring environment and the skills, positions and credentials most in demand.

 Visit the Salary Center, where you'll be able to adjust salaries for accounting and finance jobs in your city with the Salary Calculator, and get your own copy of the Salary Guide for Accounting and Finance.

 No, just no: “Go for the highest salary, regardless of anything else.”
 Same with this: “Sit tight and wait for a pay raise.”

 No matter what stage of your career you're at, set professional goals and re-evaluate them every so often.
 If you're comfortable in your position, take on stretch assignments to expand your skills and expertise.

 If you don't have the building blocks you need to succeed, it's not to late to get them.
 There are a number of accounting certifications that can broaden both your career skills and salary potential.